syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedColumn.md

 # Stacked Column Chart in .NET MAUI Chart

-The StackedColumn Chart represents data values in a stacked column format, where the columns are stacked on each other to indicate the cumulative value of the data points.
-It is useful when comparing the total values across categories and showing each part's relative contribution to the total value.
+The stacked column chart represents data values in a stacked format, where the columns are stacked on each other to indicate the cumulative value of the data points.

-To render a stacked column chart, create an instance of the [StackedColumnSeries]() and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1%2Ctabid-3%2Ctabid-6%2Ctabid-8%2Ctabid-10%2Ctabid-12%2Ctabid-23%2Ctabid-14%2Ctabid-37%2Ctabid-17%2Ctabid-19%2Ctabid-21#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1%2Ctabid-3%2Ctabid-6%2Ctabid-8%2Ctabid-10%2Ctabid-12%2Ctabid-23%2Ctabid-14%2Ctabid-37%2Ctabid-17%2Ctabid-19%2Ctabid-21).
+To render a stacked column chart, create an instance of the [StackedColumnSeries]() and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.